edd-ie/Projects/Concepts/C++.md

 Prior to C++11 and the advent of smart pointers, a common approach to implementing RAII
 - Implementing `clone()` methods on the resource classes
 - referred to as a [virtual constructor](https://oreil.ly/5K04S)
+- Pass it to a variable as a reference.
+- Preventing it from being deleted or modified externally.

 ```c++
 class Resource{